ontiuk/iPressPT/README.txt

 - Lots of helpful stuff: helper functions, shortcodes, menus, extensions etc.

 Note: this was intended primarily a development version for personal & client e-commerce projects.

-It contains a very basic css structure.
+It contains a basic but functional CSS structure which is based on the normalise.css global reset and a selection of element and component styles and using SCSS.
 This can be readily replaced, all or in part, by structured framework such as Bootstrap or Tailwind.

 This is done through the iPress Child Theme.
 All styling & templating is delegated to the Child Theme.

 == Installation ==